 29. The U.S. Marine Corps: “The Few.
 The Proud.
 The Marines.”

 However, we'd argue that “The Few.
 The Proud.
 The Marines.” is among the best organization taglines out there.
+In 2007, it even earned a spot on Madison Avenue's Advertising Walk of Fame.

-This tagline “underscores the high caliber of those who join and serve their country as Marines,” said Maj.
+What I like: This tagline “underscores the high caliber of those who join and serve their country as Marines,” said Maj.
 Gen. Richard T. Tryon, former commanding general of Marine Corps Recruiting Command.
-In 2007, it even earned a spot on Madison Avenue's Advertising Walk of Fame.
+It suggests that by joining the Marines, you’re joining an exclusive, elite club.

 30. Capital One: “What’s in Your Wallet?”

 Capital One launched its iconic “What’s in your wallet?” tagline in 2000.
-Since then, it’s been used in many of the credit card company’s ad campaigns, which have featured celebrity spokespeople, like Samuel L. Jackson and Jennifer Garner.
+Since then, it’s been used in many of the credit card company’s ad campaigns, which have featured celebrity spokespeople like Samuel L. Jackson and Jennifer Garner.

 31. Toyota: “Let’s Go Places”

-In 2012, Toyota replaced it’s old tagline “Moving Forward” with its current one “Let’s Go Places.”
+In 2012, Toyota replaced its old tagline “Moving Forward” with its current one “Let’s Go Places.”

 Upon the tagline’s launch, GVP of Toyota Division Bill Fay said, “the phrase conveys a dual meaning of physically going places and taking off an adventure, while also expressing optimism and the promise of exciting innovation that enriches people’s lives.”

+What I like: “Let’s Go Places” invites you to explore and discover with Toyota, creating a stronger relationship between the brand and its consumers.
 This tagline encourages you to dream big and make moves, assuring you that Toyota will be there with you every step of the way.

 A catchy slogan and tagline will make a difference in your business.

-Now that you have delved into some classic and catchy slogans and taglines, it’s time to set your business up for success.
 Remember a slogan and a tagline are similar but a slogan is used to sell an item whereas a tagline brings awareness to the item while being concise, catchy, and classic.
-Both are essential when making sure your business will remain in the minds of consumers.